mcjkurz/qhchina/docs/pkg_docs/stylometry/index.md

 # Stylometry

 The `qhchina.analytics.stylometry` module provides tools for authorship attribution and document clustering using statistical analysis of writing style.
+By default, the module uses z-score normalization to transform word frequencies, which standardizes feature values across documents and makes them comparable regardless of document length.

 > **Note:** This module is inspired by the R package [stylo](https://github.com/computationalstylistics/stylo), a much more comprehensive implementation for computational stylistics.